pforret/blog.splashing/_topic/hardware/macstudio.md

 ---
 # Mac Studio

-Mac Studio is a small-form-factor workstation designed, manufactured, and sold by Apple Inc. It is one of four desktop computers in the Mac lineup, sitting above the consumer-range Mac Mini  and iMac, and positioned below the Mac Pro.
-It is configurable with either the M1 Max or M1 Ultra system on a chip.
+The Mac Studio is a small-form-factor workstation made by Apple Inc. It is one of four desktop computers in the Mac lineup, sitting above the consumer-range Mac Mini  and iMac, and positioned below the Mac Pro.
+It is configurable with either the M2 Max or M2 Ultra system on a chip.

 ## Unsplash photos